monarchs-ice/monarchs/docs/source/installation.rst

 Installation
 -----------
-The best way to get MONARCHS itself is to clone the github repository using
+The best way to get MONARCHS is to clone the GitHub repository using

 .. code-block:: console

     git clone https://github.com/monarchs-ice/MONARCHS

-and doing (ideally in a virtual environment)
+and doing (ideally in a virtual environment, and including the ``.``)

 .. code-block:: console